vexip-ui/vexip-ui/docs/en-US/component/toast.md

 ### Toast Types

-The toast with preset type can be opened by calling different methods.
+The toast with preset type can be quickly opened by calling different methods.

 There are currently four built-in preset types in the component, which are opened by calling `success`, `warning`, `error` and `loading` respectively.